Mirna Malak was 16 years old when she disappeared. She was on her way to church.

 While Mirna was able to stage an escape from three people who could have easily overpowered her physically, others are not so lucky.

 The panic felt by Shenouda and his family is nothing new for many Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. families.
-Since April of this year, several Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
-Christian young women have recently been reported missing from various communities around Egypt in what World Watch Monitor calls a recurring phenomenon.
+Over the last several years, hundreds of Christian young women have been reported missing from various communities around Egypt in what World Watch Monitor calls a recurring phenomenon.

 Vivian Adel Youssef, 18, never returned from her secondary school.